RFID Transceivers Information

 |3.1—10 GHz (microwave)||>200 m||High||Road toll accounts|

 RFID systems are often regulated by industry standards as a whole, and not by individual components.
-There is an extensive list of RFID standards available through the IHS Global Standards Store.
-Some of the more notable standards include:
+Some of the more notable standards include the following.

 Applications in which the flexibility of RFID transceivers is useful include: